Edw2n/ImageNet-ES/README.md

     * [dg_and_sensor_control_summary.ipynb](https://github.com/Edw2n/ImageNet-ES/blob/main/dg_and_sensor_control_summary.ipynb)

 ### Sensor Paramter Control
-Please following steps to produce the experimental results for 5.3 Sensor Paramter Control in the main paper and related parts in the appendix.
+Please follow below steps to produce the experimental results for 5.3 Sensor Paramter Control in the main paper and related parts in the appendix.

 - [Step 1] Evaluation of various models on ImageNet-ES (Table 3)

-    Please use following command to run the experiment proposed in Table 2.
-We used a single GPU for evaluation, and using `CUDA_VISIBLE_DEVICES=[GPU no.]` is recommended.
+    Please use the following command to run the experiments proposed in Table 2.
+We used a single GPU for evaluation, and it is recommended to sue `CUDA_VISIBLE_DEVICES=[GPU no.]`.

     ```
     CUDA_VISIBLE_DEVICES=0 python imagenet_as_eval.py -a [MODEL ARCHITECTURE] -b [BATCH_SIZE] --pretrained --dataset [EVALUATION DATASET] --log_file [LOG FILE NAME]
     ```
-    - Available model architecture (`-a` argument):
+    - Available model architectures (`-a` argument):
         - `eff_b0`: EfficientNet-B0
         - `eff_b3`: EfficientNet-B3
         - `res50`: ResNet-50